signetlabdei/sem/README.md

 ## ns-3-dev submodule ##

-In order to execute the scripts in the `examples/` folder, it's possible to populate the `ns-3-dev` git submodule:
+In order to execute the scripts in the `examples/` folder, it's necessary to populate the `ns-3-dev` git submodule:

 ```bash